berlinplan/berlinplan.github.io/readme.md

 #### Do Economy prefer the new psychopathegrated population instead of old population?

-- as Migrants have more Potential to be psychopathegrated as they have already Lower Bound to their original values .
+> The lowered affinity of migrants towards their original values increases their susceptibility to psychopathological integration.

 The UK’s Indian, Pakistani, and Asian population surprised London by voting pro-Brexit.

 > euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

-> Iranian migrants Demonstrations out of iran for more sanctions Against Iran (221)
+> Iranian migrants organizing protests outside Iran to call for stricter sanctions against Iran.
+(221)

 #### Why do migrants reject the traditions of people in a psychopathic system?

-> while populations, cultures, and values of people in industrial systems are disappearing,should one follow the path of someone who has sunk their ship?(186)
+> while populations, cultures, and values of people in industrial systems are disappearing, why should one follow the path of a vanished Generation?
+(186)

 #### What are the benefits of cultural dialogue within a society?